KonstantinosDimtsios/your_expenses_app/README.md

   - Upgrade and connect to a small database.
   - Implement dynamic personalised decoration options.

+:hammer_and_wrench: This project was made using the following:

+  - VS Code
+  - html
+  - css
+  - React

+:warning: Caution, once you download the app you need to run in your Visual Studio Code terminal the following commands:

+  -npm install (in order to install various app dependancies) -npm start (in order to get the app running)

 Special thanks to mr Maximilian Schwarzmüller and his react course!